Distributed Representations of Entities in Open-World Knowledge Graphs: Decentralized Attention Network

-It is worth noting that we perform convolutions on layer $k-2$, as the score $a_{ij}^k$ is attended to the neighbor representations in layer $k-2$.
-This keeps the consistency and ensures the output representations are consecutive.
-Also, it enhances the correlation of output in different layers, and forms the second-order graph attention mechanism.
+It is important to note that we perform aggregation over the next-to-last layer because the score $a_{ij}$ is computed with the neighbor embeddings at this layer as keys.
+It ensures that the output embeddings are consecutive and enhances the correlation of outputs between different layers.